-Go beyond the clichés of sex and death to create powerful, original creative non-fiction from the inventive core of human experience in this six-week master class.
+Go beyond the clichés of sex and death to create powerful, original creative non-fiction from the inventive core of human experience in this five-week master class.

 Your Instructor: Lidia Yuknavitch, author of The Chronology of Water, Dora: A Headcase

 When: February 3, 2015 - March 10, 2015

 Enrollment: Limited to 15 Students

 "Hold a basketball under water, take your hand away, and it’ll surface with the powerhouse force of the suppressed.
 Welcome to Lidia Yuknavitch’s world." —MONICA DRAKE, author of Clown Girl

 Lidia Yuknavitch has earned a lot of (well-deserved) praise for her writing.
 She's been called a lot of things.
 To us, she's a superb teacher, someone who will strip you down to the studs and reveal the beating heart of your writing.

 This is five-week master class in creative non-fiction centers on sex, death, and transcendent or extreme states, in relation to language-based invention.